 - Resource constraints: Space missions have limited computational power and energy, requiring AI algorithms to be highly efficient and lightweight.

-International collaboration between the UK and US has fostered development of robust AI models that address these challenges, ensuring reliability and scientific rigor in space research.
+International collaboration between the UK and US, has fostered development of robust AI models that address these challenges.
+This ensures reliability and scientific rigor in space research.

 Future Prospects: AI and the Next Era of Space Exploration